apostrophecms/docs/docs/guide/custom-ui.md

 ### Implementing the server-side part

-Let's look at a simple piece type module called `review` that takes advantage of the `starRating` field type we defined earlier.
+Let's look at a simple piece type module called `review` that takes advantage of the [`starRating` field type we define in a separate article](../cookbook/custom-schema-field-types.md).
 We'll add a `rating` field to the schema for the piece type, and also add a column to display it in the manager modal:

 <AposCodeBlock>
 ```js